-The listing of locations that process payments for the fiscal period was provided and included a total of one location.
+The listing of locations that process payments for the fiscal period was provided and included 1 location.
 No exceptions were noted as a result of performing this procedure.

-From the listing provided, we selected the one location and performed the procedures below.
+From the listing provided, we selected the 1 location and performed the procedures below.

-B. For each location selected under #5A above, obtain a listing of those employees involved with nonpayroll purchasing and payment functions.
+B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that: